ritteto/CatchOrWaste/README.md

 ```

 ## Setup new RaspberryPi
-To setup a new RaspberryPi follow this guide: [Pi4J setup new RaspberryPi](https://pi4j.com/getting-started/set-up-a-new-raspberry-pi/)
+To set up a new RaspberryPi follow this guide: [Pi4J setup new RaspberryPi](https://pi4j.com/getting-started/set-up-a-new-raspberry-pi/)
 - Set the resolution of the Monitor in the monitors.xml file to 800x600 for optimal performance and fullscreen

-## Run on RaspberryPi
+## Install on RaspberryPi
+The Game is pre-installed on the Pi.
+However, if you need to re-install the game, follow these instructions:

-### Compile via Run Configuration
+### Install via Run Configuration

+You'll need:
+- Java IDE (like intelliJ)
+- Network connection

 Ensure your local machine is connected to the same network as your Raspberry Pi then follow these steps:

 1. Configure the IP address in the [pom.xml](pom.xml) file.
 2. Select the [Run on Pi.run.xml](.run%2FRun%20on%20Pi.run.xml) run configuration.
 3. Execute the configuration.
 Upon a successful build, the new code will be transferred to the Pi (`/home/pi4j/deploy`) and the scripts will execute automatically, replacing any old project in this directory and setting up the service.

-#### Compile Manually
+### Install Manually
-After a successful build, locate the generated files in the `/target/distribution` folder.
-Copy these files to your Raspberry Pi (`/home/pi4j/deploy`) using SCP.
+Copy the compiled code to your Raspberry Pi to `/home/pi4j/deploy`.

 To manually run the application on the Raspberry Pi run the [start-app.sh](src%2Fmain%2Fresources%2Fscripts%2Fstart-app.sh) script:
 ```